Pure metric geometry: introductory lectures: Remarks

+This approach is more flexible; in particular, it can be used to define the Gromov--Hausdorff convergence of arbitrary metric spaces (not necessarily compact).
+A limit space for this generalized convergence is not uniquely defined.
 For example, if each space $\spc{X}_n$ in the sequence is isometric to the half-line, then its limit might be isometric to the half-line or the whole line.
 The first convergence is evident and the second could be guessed from the diagram.